World Journalism Preparatory: A College Board School (25Q285)

 About

 At World Journalism Preparatory School (WJPS), journalism is a tool used to share learning and practice the habits of critical thinking in regard to citizenship and democracy.
 Student publications include an award winning school newspaper, news broadcast program, and yearbook.
 Opportunities to be immersed in journalism exist through fieldwork, creative projects, performances and interviews.
 Students visit television networks, newspapers, publishers and colleges.
-WJPS also offers many opportunities for students to earn college credit before graduating from high school through Advanced Placement Classes and College Now classes at local colleges, as well as at WJPS.
+WJPS also offers many opportunities for students to earn college credit before graduating from high school through Advanced Placement Classes and College Now classes at local colleges, as well as college classes at WJPS after school.
 Advisory Classes and Road to College Workshops support students and their families throughout the high school years.
-The WJPS motto is "Don't stop until you're proud," and this is evident in our 100% high school graduation rate.
+We have a robust student government that supports trips to see Broadway shows and many community service opportunities.
+The WJPS motto is "Don't stop until you're proud," and this is evident in our 99% high school graduation rate.

 Teachers with more than 3 years of experience: 93%

-Other Features: 10th Grade Seats Available, College Trips, Online Grading System, Orientation, Program(s) with 2 GE Applicants Per Seat, Program(s) with 3+ GE Applicants Per Seat, Program(s) with 3+ SWD Applicants Per Seat, Uniform
+Other Features: 10th Grade Seats Available, College Trips, Online Grading System, Orientation, Uniform

 School Features: